The Brooks Forum

-An annual call for nominations for graduate students to participate in the Brooks Forum is issued annually in the spring.
+An annual call for nominations for graduate students to participate in the Brooks Forum is issued each spring.
+Deadline for submission is April 1, 2024.
 Nominees are asked to submit an abstract of their dissertation and a CV.
 Selected participants are expected to circulate a chapter-length paper from their project in advance of the annual meeting.
-Registration fees (which includes meals) are waived for Brooks Forum participants and small travel stipends are available.
+Registration fees are waived for Brooks Forum participants and small travel stipends are available.

 Brooks Forum Chair

 Dr. Ashton G. Ellett, Politics & Public Policy Archivist at Richard B. Russell Library for Political Research and Studies, University of Georgia